Monday, April 1, 2024

 A new life is waiting but danger's no stranger here

-Maybe this isn't terrible, as a song.
-But in the context it's actually in, where we're still trying to make an integrated musical with no singing characters, and virtually every single lyric is either completely generic or completely redundant ("build strong the beams" = our not-Claytons raising them fucking beams), it's so thuddingly artless I could've had a stroke.
+This is fairly terrible, as a song.
+But in its context, where we're still trying to make an integrated musical with no singing characters, and virtually every single lyric is either completely generic or completely redundant ("build strong the beams" = our not-Claytons raising them fucking beams), it's so thuddingly artless I could've had a stroke.
 Of course, Collins didn't direct thisLima and Buck were fine with editing this together exactly the way it isbut "say aloud what you see on the storyboards" is a real disappointment from a man I don't associate with overly-concrete lyrics in the first place, let alone the man behind something as fearsomely oblique as "In The Air Tonight."
 I'd hardly be kidding to say that Tarzan could have been improved with barely-reworked stock Collins music.
 "In the Air Tonight"?
 "Take Me Home"?
 "Something Happened On the Way To Heaven"?
 If he could've swung "No Son of Mine," "Invisible Touch," or "I Can't Dance" from Genesis, they've even got that too-on-the-nose quality they wanted already.

 They help take you up into the grander sweep of it, then, and get at what the film has, I believe correctly, identified as the heart of the Tarzan fantasy.
 That fantasy's only incidentally about mortal combat with leopards, and to the extent it is, it's to prove Tarzan can kill one if he needs to; it's about battling ivory raiders or, in this case, gorilla hunters, barely at all, and that only to the extent that you'll want some measure of violent conflict to structure your action movie.
 (Yet despite being almost superfluous toalmost a distraction from!the real goals of Tarzan, Clayton makes a near-miss case for being a classic Disney villain after all, in the way he proves as much a threat to a hero's soul as his life; even his extreme anti-subtlety means it's up to you to decide how much it's Tarzan willfully risking his family for his own yearnings.
 Or maybe Clayton's rad just because of this one shot here, in the expression of half-deranged triumph that supervising animator Randy Haycock's given him, and in the contrast between that doomy sky and the film's single use of the now-customary Disney Renaissance hell-reds, though it's worth noting that, unusually, Tarzan's hell-reds are motivated: